PREAMBLE AND SUMMARY

 ‘Podolskiy mashinostroitelniy zavod’, an open end joint stock company — steam generators, separators, piping, etc., Podolsk.

 2.5.
 ORGANIZATIONS INVOLVED IN OPERATION OF NPPs

 All NPPs combined have 35 energy units with a total rated power of 27.9 GW(e).
 According to Russian federal laws in the area of atomic energy, Rosenergoatom performs the functions of the NPP operating utility and bears complete responsibility for maintaining nuclear and radiological safety at all stages of NPP operation, including measures on the elimination of the consequences of nuclear accidents.
-The ultimate goal of Rosenergoatom activities is to ensure the safe operation of Russian nuclear power plants.
+The ultimate goal of Rosenergoatom activities is to ensure the safe operation of Russian NPPs.

 Development and implementation of NPP safety culture;

 Collection and analysis of information on NPP accidents, equipment failures and human error for the development of corrective measures;

 Management of physical protection and fire prevention at NPPs;

 Support of NPP operations, including the following:

 Providing NPPs with necessary material and technical resources;